 Discounts may be available for select customers based on quantity of licenses purchased.
 Please contact us for more details.

-How can developers test code?
+How can developers write code?

-Provided that at least one subscription license is held and active, a license-holder will receive an organization-wide license to use the software for the purposes of developing and testing code only.
+Provided that at least one subscription license is held and active, a license-holder will receive an organization-wide license to use the software for the purposes of developing code only.
 All other scenarios require a full subscription license (e.g. – content management, line-of-business interface, failover, etc.).

-Which computers in my solution require a Commerce Server license?
+What aspects of my solution require a Commerce Server license?

 1. Development - Any operating system instance where usage of the licensed program is restricted to designing, developing, or validating code and to which no actual end users are connected or (slated-for) production data is stored.